 He has over 9 years’ experience in Energy Management across both the retail and industrial sectors including 6 years at Marks and Spencer, where he drove innovation in the approach to energy management and managed the Energy Efficiency team, successfully delivering a 28% energy reduction against the 2012 Plan A target of 25%.

-He is Managing Director of Intuitive Energy Solutions Ltd/Director of Empirical Energy Ltd, consulting companies which work across the energy sector to help organisations drive reductions in both consumption and cost within their energy and carbon footprints using techniques developed with best-in-sector partners.
+He is Managing Director of Intuitive Energy Solutions Ltd, a consulting company which works right across the energy sector helping organisations drive reductions in both consumption and cost using best-in-class, tried and tested models.

-With lots of experience as the former Head of Energy Management for the Marks & Spencer group the consultancies major on strategic planning, risk management and training/people solutions in the energy space.
+Lots of experience as the former Head of Energy Management for the Marks & Spencer group means an informed focus on strategic planning, risk management and training/people solutions in the energy space.

-A key player in Plan A, M & S’s world leading sustainability action plan, Mervyn has also been very active in the media space with many articles published, conferences chaired and a book written – Preparing the Company Energy & Carbon Plan in 2010 which highlighted M & S’s leading energy achievements to help others develop their own plans.
+A key player in Plan A, M & S’s world leading sustainability action plan, Mervyn’s been very active in the media space with many articles published, conferences chaired and a book written – Preparing the Company Energy & Carbon Plan in 2010 which highlighted M & S’s leading energy achievements to help others develop their own plans.